Blotch3D/Blotch3D/README.md

 To create a project for another platform besides Microsoft Windows:
 First you will need to install any Visual Studio add-ons, etc. for the desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
-Then create a project for the Blotch3D library and add the source to it.
-Then create your project and add a reference to that Blotch3D project.
+Then create a project for that platform and add the Blotch3D library source to it.
+Then create your project for that platform and add a reference to that Blotch3D project.
 For some platforms you may need to do some online research to properly create projects.

 To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
 Other platforms may require different